Daaloray/zero_day/zero_day/README.md

-This is day-0, welcome to ALX!
+This is day-0, welcome to ALX.